datalad-handbook/book/docs/basics/101-146-providers.rst

 protocol from various data storage solutions via its downloading commands (:command:`datalad download-url`, :command:`datalad addurls`, :command:`datalad get`).
-*Authentication* during such retrieval is the process by which is verified that someone is who they claim they are, for example via a username and password combination.
-If data retrieval from a storage solution requires authentication, DataLad provides an interface to query, request, and store the most common type of credentials that are necessary to authenticate, for a range of authentication types.
+If data retrieval from a storage solution requires *authentication*, i.e., for example via a username and password combination, DataLad provides an interface to query, request, and store the most common type of credentials that are necessary to authenticate, for a range of authentication types.
 There are a number of natively supported types of authentication and out-of-the box access to a broad range of access providers, from common solutions such as `S3 <https://aws.amazon.com/s3/?nc1=h_ls>`_ to special purpose solutions, such as `LORIS <https://loris.ca/>`_.
+However, beyond natively supported services, custom data access can be configured as long as the required authentication and credential type are supported.
+This makes DataLad even more flexible for retrieving data.

+Basic process
+^^^^^^^^^^^^^

 For any supported access type that requires authentication, the procedure is always the same:
 Upon first access via any downloading command, users will be prompted for their credentials from the command line.
 Subsequent downloads handle authentication